-- Relate to your recipients: One of the major reasons for cybersecurity awareness failures within organizations is developing programs in silos, where they’re not directly linked to business outcomes and not embedded in the business.
-These programs typically impart more theoretical knowledge, rather than cover the practical repercussions of information security incidents and their ability to hamper business — which are crucial elements of awareness campaigns.
+- Relate to your recipients: One of the major reasons for cybersecurity awareness failures within organisations is developing programmes in silos, where they’re not directly linked to business outcomes and not embedded in the business.
+These programmes typically impart more theoretical knowledge, rather than cover the practical repercussions of information security incidents and their ability to hamper business — which are crucial elements of awareness campaigns.
 Hence, establishing a link between the business and its cybersecurity requirements is important.
 Employees should understand: What does the data mean to me and to our business?
 Why should I protect the data?
 What could be the potential legal and regulatory consequences of not safeguarding it?
 How should I protect the data?
-If the trainers are able to effectively change the message around security, so it’s more relevant to individuals and tied to business outcomes, it is likely to create long-term value for both teams, as well as the organization overall.
+If the trainers are able to effectively change the message around security, so it’s more relevant to individuals and tied to business outcomes, it is likely to create long-term value for both teams, as well as the organisation overall.

 - Measure training effectiveness: A process that cannot be measured is not trustworthy.
 So, it’s important to develop and track key performance indicators (KPIs) related to the effectiveness of cybersecurity awareness.
-Some of the questions that organizations may consider include:
+Some of the questions that organisations may consider include:

 - What percent of our workforce is trained on cybersecurity awareness?

 - Was there a reduction in information security incidents after cybersecurity awareness training?

 - How many cyber incidents are reported by our employees, contractors, vendors, partners, etc. even before technology/analytics report them?

 - Has the average time to resolve cybersecurity incidents been reduced post-training?

 - Would refining the processes to measure the effectiveness of our cybersecurity awareness, in turn, also enhance organisational security capabilities?